 Weight loss surgery removes you from the cycle of overeating and helps you live healthier.

 One of the main components of today’s popular surgeries is the removal of most of your stomach.
 The most important aspects remain.
 The part that is removed is the part that creates the hunger hormone we just mentioned.
-With a smaller stomach, you eat less, and you don’t feel as hungry.
+With a smaller stomach, you eat less and don’t feel as hungry.

 Benefits of Weight Loss Surgery

 Some weight loss surgery patients are advised by their doctors to stop taking medications they’ve taken for years for certain comorbidities.
-This all happens within a year of having surgery, in many cases.
+This all happens within a year of having surgery in many cases.